 Nov.
 16-Jan.
 29

 Devon Ice Rink at Myriad Gardens (301 W Reno Ave) features outdoor ice skating on 5,500 square feet of real ice. $14 with skate rental, $9 without.
 See website for hours of operation and special events.

 Nov.
 12-Dec.
 27

-The Polar Express Train Ride at the Oklahoma Railway Museum (3400 NE Grand Blvd) features an hour train ride with an immersive onboard experience including a reading of the Polar Express, cookies delivered by dancing chefs and the chance to meet Santa.
-Adults, $45-$60; kids (2-11), $35-$50; kids (under 2), free.
+The Polar Express Train Ride at the Oklahoma Railway Museum (3400 NE Grand Blvd) features an immersive onboard experience including a reading of the book, cookies delivered by dancing chefs and the chance to meet Santa.
+Adults, $49-$75; kids (2-11), $42-$70.
 See website for a schedule of departure times.